-3.2.
+3.3.
 Lending Fielders

-- (a) When a team is short of players a request for loan players may be made by the bowling/fielding side.
-The following shall apply: - (i) Players may only be loaned for the purpose of fielding.
-Not for batting or bowling. - (ii) Loan players may be requested to even the team numbers only, up to the number permitted in the field.
+- (a) When a team is short of players the opposition must provide players for the purpose of fielding. - (b) When a request for loan players is made by the bowling/fielding side.
+The following shall apply: - (i) Loan players may be requested to even the team numbers only.
+If more than two players are required to do this, it is discretionary on the batting side to do this to provide more than two players.